-- (1) MAPFS provides several grouping policies for optimizing different parameters. - (2) MAPFS defines a formalism, based on mathematical concepts such as partitions and lattices. - (3) xFS uses a cleaner process for deleting obsolete groups.
+- 1. MAPFS provides several grouping policies for optimizing different parameters. - MAPFS defines a formalism, based on mathematical concepts such as partitions and lattices. - 3. xFS uses a cleaner process for deleting obsolete groups.
 MAPFS uses defragmentation operations and big writes for this task.

-With respect to GFS, the way in which subpools are formed is similar to the grouping by server similarity policy in MAPFS.
+Respect to GFS, the way in which subpools are formed is similar to the grouping by server similarity policy in MAPFS.
 However, MAPFS provides different policies for building storage groups.
 Storage groups in MAPFS are built for storage servers.
 In GFS, pools are used for grouping physical devices.
 Finally, GFS does not implement a dynamic reconfiguration of the storage devices.

-6. Conclusions and future work
+6 Conclusions and Future Work

 This paper has widely described storage groups and the formalism for building them.
-This concept allows MAPFS system to define a logical abstraction of the concept of storage server, providing a dynamic management of such servers.
+This concept allows MAPFS system to define a logic abstraction of the concept of storage server, providing a dynamic management of such servers.
 Moreover, storage groups allow applications uses the data servers during the reconfiguration phase.

-With respect to the evaluation, the system performance has been evaluated through the analysis of several storage groups, measuring the effects of using storage groups in a dynamic environment.
+Respect to the evaluation, the system performance has been evaluated through the analysis of several storage groups, measuring the effects of using storage groups in a dynamic environment.
 We conclude that the storage groups management hardly decreases the performance of the I/O architecture, providing a flexible and powerful dynamic reconfiguration.

-As future work, we are developing the extension to MAPFS to an autonomic system for providing selfmanagement of the storage groups.
+As future work, we are developing the extension to MAPFS to an autonomic system for providing autonomic management of the storage groups.